dwadden/dygiepp/doc/data.md

   --use-scispacy \
   --coref \
 ```
 The `--use-scispacy` flag indicates that scispacy will be used as the tokenizer.
 The --coref flag indicates whether or not to treat brat's equivalence relation type (with the type `*` in the `.ann` file) as coreference clusters.
 This is currently the only way to include coreferences.
 NOTE: This code was added by a contributor, and is not "officially supported".
+If you run into problems, create an issue and tag @serenalotreck.

 ### Dealing with long sentences